THE BLUE PRINT

 Types of slings

 Chain slings are made from alloy steel.
 They are durable, adjustable length, and more heat resistant than nylon and web slings.
-The downside is that they are heavy.
-Also not very useful for heavy lifting.
+The downside is that they are heavy and also not very useful for heavy lifting.
 Only alloy steel chain in grade 8, 10, or 12 can be used lifting.

 Web slings are typically made of a nylon or polyester material.
 Stretch percentage depends on the material with nylon having a 10% stretch compared to a 6% stretch for polyester.
 In some cases, less stretch is better.
 Polyester is typically less expensive.
 Web slings are light weight and easy to handle.